ogotoh/spaln/README.md

 ```

 ## <a name="Changes">Changes from previous version</a>
+1. Small improvement in memory usage.
+2. A few bugs related to the unidirectional Hirschberg algorithm have been fixed.
+3. Illegal memory access in generating splice-junction sequence has been fixed.

+## Changes in version 2.4.2
 1. Minor improvements in the DP-based spliced alignment engines.
 2. A few bugs related to the unidirectional Hirschberg algorithm have been fixed.
 3. A bug in the Boyer-Moore algorithm has been fixed.
 This is relevant to protein queries with -yX0 option, and when the search goes beyond a block boundary.